Peer-to-peer lending and borrowing has been

 comparable savings on

-the ones able to set the interest rates.
-From
+lenders are able to set their interest rates.

 perspective this process is quite different from